akanshkatyayan/Modalysis/README.md

 ## Project Requirement CheckList:

 :white_check_mark: REST-based service interface for CRUD operations
 > GET, POST, PUT, DELETE

 :white_check_mark: Interaction with external REST services
+> Using NLP Cloud Playground API to fetch the model
 > Used Discord Api to send the summarized results directly to discord

 :white_check_mark: Use of an external Cloud database for persisting information